Konayukiw/statflex/README.md

 > /s nh [Player] - Shows their Name History (Not working if they have hidden their name history.)

+> /s skin [PLayer] - Downloads their Skin.

+> /s dir [PATH] - Sets a folder which skins will be saved into.

 > /s secure - Toggles secure connections.
 > | This should be disabled if you have errors while getting stats.
 Usually, disabling this is not recommended as it may endanger your connection security by trusting all certifications.